 Warnings from the U.S. Army CID

 The U.S. Army’s Criminal Investigation Command (CID) has released this press release regarding this type of internet fraud and attached here.
-It is recommended that you read both of these documents:
+It is recommended that you read these documents:

 - CID Warns of Social Networking, Dating Site Scams (PDF / 2 pages)